shravaninaikoti/255-bonus-work/README.md

 5. If you get any module not found error try installing the module using: >pip3 install <module_name>

 6. After successful execution, copy the local host link and run it in the browser.

+#Working

+1. On the home page you can observe an animation with predict disease button

+2. On clicking predict disease, you will be asked to give an image of plant leaf as input.

+3. After selecting the image and clicking of predict, the model will be hit and the predicted disease will be displayed along with it's description.